Syntax

 , throw

-instead of which Latte offers its tags.
-You also can't use attributes, backticks or any of magic constants.
-You can't even use unset
+for which Latte offers its tags.
+You also cannot use attributes, backticks, or some magic constants.
+You cannot use unset

 ,